-SPAN 199-See General Usage Courses on pages 147-148.
+SPAN 199-See General Usage Courses on page 154.

 SPAN 201-202-203 INTERMEDIATE SPANISH I-II-III (4 cr.)
-(4 cr.) (-Prerequisite SPAN 103 or successful completion of two years of high school Spanish and departmental permission.
+(4 cr.)
+(4 cr.)-Prerequisite SPAN 103 or successful completion of two years of high school Spanish and departmental permission.
 Advanced study in the understanding, speaking, reading, and writing of Spanish.
 Spanish is used in the classroom.
 Lecture 3 hours, Laboratory 2 hours, Total 5 hours per week.

 SPAN 231-232-233 SURVEY OF SPANISH LITERATURE AND CIVILIZATION I-II-III (3 cr.)
 (3 cr.)
-(3 cr.)-Prerequisite SPAN 203 or equivalent.
+(7 cr.)-Prerequisite SPAN 203 or equivalent.
 An introduction to Spanish life and culture and to the contributions of Spain to world civilization from medieval times to the present.
 Readings in the original Spanish.
 Spanish is used in the classroom.
 Lecture 3 hours per week.

-SPAN 299-See General Usage Courses on pages 147-148.
+SPAN 299-See General Usage Courses on page 154.